peachcloud/peach-stats/README.md

 `git clone https://github.com/peachcloud/peach-stats.git`

-Move into the repo and compile a build release"
+Move into the repo and compile a release build:

 `cd peach-stats`
-`cargo build`
+`cargo build --release`

 Run the binary: